samvera/hyku/SSH-to-an-aws-machine.md

 1. Click on "hybox-keys"
 1. Click on "key-pairs-us-east-1"
 1. Check the box next to "hybox" and download the SSH key to `~/.ssh/`
+1. Make the new SSH identity file private in your console with `chmod 0600 ~/.ssh/hybox`
+1. In your console, add your key to the identity: `ssh-add ~/.ssh/hybox`